Close

 Resource Image

 Kirsty established and delivered the Prince’s Trust Team Programme in Huddersfield and positively made an impact to many young people’s lives.
 This journey now continues with Kirklees Youth Alliance where she remains passionate about providing good quality experiences and opportunities for all young people in Kirklees.
+Outside of work, Kirsty enjoys going on adventures with her two little boys!

 Kirsty Pollock